 Dev Tip: Take back program space and reduce unneeded repetition in your ABAP code with inline DATA and FIELD-SYMBOLS declarations.

-In case you’ve missed our dev tips in past weeks, we will be posting them in the blog moving forward.
+In case you’ve missed our dev tips in the past weeks, we will be posting them in the blog moving forward.
 To sign up and get your dev tips delivered to your inbox each week, click here!

 Tip of the Week